 Poole College Entrepreneurship Professor Ted Baker Receives Research Impact Award

-Dr. Ted Baker, Poole College professor of entrepreneurship, and his co-author, Dr. Reed E. Nelson at Southern Illinois University and the Universidade de Sao Paulo, received the award for their paper, “Creating Something from Nothing: Resource Construction through Entrepreneurial Bricolage,” published in Administrative Science Quarterly in 2005.
+Dr. Ted Baker, Poole College associate professor of entrepreneurship, and his co-author, Dr. Reed E. Nelson at Southern Illinois University and the Universidade de Sao Paulo, received the award for their paper, “Creating Something from Nothing: Resource Construction through Entrepreneurial Bricolage,” published in Administrative Science Quarterly in 2005.

 This award is given to researchers who published the most impactful entrepreneurship article six years ago in the top management and entrepreneurship journals.
 Impact is measured as the number of Social Sciences Citation Index citations received in the five years following publication.
 As of mid-August, 2011, Baker’s and Nelson’s paper had 347 citations, according to Google Scholar, and over 100 in the Web of Science.

 Bricolage: Using as Resources That Others Call Worthless

 Their paper is based on results of a field study of 29 resource-constrained firms that varied dramatically in how they were able to create entrepreneurial businesses by recombining elements at hand for new purposes.
 In it, they use their field data and the existing literature on bricolage to advance a formal definition of entrepreneurial bricolage and induce the beginnings of a process model of bricolage and firm growth.
 Central to their research is the notion that companies engaging in bricolage “refuse to enact the limitations” imposed by dominant definitions of resource environments,” they state.